bendourthe/signal-processing-toolbox/Matlab/denoising/README.md

 __
 ### Polynomial detrending
 #### Definition
-Calculated the optimal Bayes information criterion (BIC), generate the corresponding polynomial fit (order = optimal BIC), and applies a polynomial detrend to denoise a time series.
+Calculates the optimal Bayes information criterion (BIC), generate the corresponding polynomial fit (order = optimal BIC), and applies a polynomial detrend to denoise a time series.
 #### Input
     signal: nx1 array corresponding to the tested time series
     plotting: set to 1 if you wish to see the resulting filtered signal